baskuit/pinyon/src/readme.md

         return child;
     };

 The last thing to cover is resource management.
-A node owns it children but not it's siblings.
+A node owns its children but not its siblings.
 Destructing a node will thus delete all its children  and remove it from it parents linked list of children.

 	template <typename Algorithm>
 	MatrixNode<Algorithm>::~MatrixNode() {